aws/aws-dotnet-deploy/site/content/docs/getting-started/pre-requisites.md

-# Setting up your environment<a name="deployment-tool-setup-env"></a>
+# Setting up your environment

-****

-To run the deployment tool, you need the following pre-requisites set up in your environment:
+To run the AWS Deploy Tool, you need the following pre-requisites set up in your environment:

-####AWS Account
+#### AWS Account
 * *An AWS account* with a local credential profile configured in the shared AWS config and credentials files.
 For information on setting up a profile, see our [SDK Reference Guide](https://docs.aws.amazon.com/sdkref/latest/guide/access-users.html).

 * The local credential profile can be configured by a variety of tools.
 For example, the credential profile can be configured with the [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/credentials.html) or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), among others.

-* Note: You need to make sure to add the appropriate AWS CloudFormation permissions to your credentials’ profile / assumed role.
+  > Note: You need to make sure to add the appropriate AWS permissions to your credentials’ profile / assumed role.
+See [Setting up Credentials](setup-creds.md)

-* For information on AWS Single Sign On (AWS SSO),  visit the [.NET SDK Reference Guide](https://docs.aws.amazon.com/sdkref/latest/guide/access-sso.html).

-####.NET Core 3.1 or later
+#### .NET Core 3.1 or later
 * .NET CLI - the deployment tool can be  used from the .NET command-line interface (CLI) - a cross-platform toolchain for developing, building, running, and publishing .NET applications.

 * The .NET CLI is included with the [.NET SDK](https://docs.microsoft.com/en-us/dotnet/core/sdk).
 For information about how to install or update .NET, see [https://dotnet.microsoft.com/](https://dotnet.microsoft.com/).